 After the machine is programmed with the part specifications, the machines can run continuously, sometimes up to 12+ hours, minimizing the need for operators and completing big projects faster.

 Swiss screw machines are more efficient and require fewer man hours to produce high quantities of parts.
 This process isn’t ideal for making a handful prototype parts.
 But when thousands of identical parts are needed, the process becomes faster and much less expensive.

 This is ideal for industries who need highly precise parts and want to keep costs as low as possible.
 The automotive, aerospace, defense, and medical industries all benefit from the lower costs and can pass the savings on the consumer.

 CNC machining is always a reductive manufacturing process.
 This means that metal is removed from the raw material to produce the finished product.
 This produces scrap metal, which is collected in scrap metal bins and recycled.

 The capabilities of Swiss screw machines help reduce waste by maintaining high precision and lowering the number of mistakes and parts that are unusable by customer.
 Because Swiss screw machines can perform multiple functions simultaneously, there are also fewer labor hours spent on production.

-Swiss screw machines are capable of machining various grades of metal, and polycarbonate with high precision.
+Swiss screw machines are capable of machining various grades of metal, and polycarbonate and plastic parts with high precision.

 The capabilities of Swiss screw machines are much more advanced than the original machines used in the 1800s.
-Today, they can cut and drill parts within a 0.005mm (0.0002in) tolerance.
+Today, they can cut and drill parts with extreme precision, often reaching a ±0.005mm (0.0002in) tolerance.

 Swiss screw machining offers greater design diversity allowing engineers and designers to explore different options to improve performance and reduce cost.
 These machines can create components that are too expensive or otherwise impossible for traditional machining techniques, such as very small or complicated screws with multiple surface features.